Good Samaritan Bill to Clean Up Pollution Passes in Congress, President’s Desk

 This bipartisan bill has received resounding support from over 40 groups, including the mining industry and conservation groups like Trout Unlimited, the National Wildlife Federation and the Property and Environment Research Center, to name just a few.

 Congress has discussed Good Samaritan bills for nearly 30 years, and none have come this far.
-With both sides of the aisle joining industry and advocacy groups to endorse this bill, now is the time to put these ideas into action.
-We need continued support from legislators to see this across the finish line.
-The Senate unanimously approved the bill in July.
-In mid-September, the House Committee on Transportation and Infrastructure passed the Good Samaritan bill.
-Now it is ready to move on to a full House vote – and then the President’s desk – before it’s finally made law.
+With both sides of the aisle joining industry and advocacy groups to pass this bill, it’s clear why Congress saw that now was the time to put these ideas into action.

 Historic AMLs are often more than one hundred years old – predating modern environmental laws – and have no existing owners to take responsibility for their ongoing risks.
 By establishing tailored and conditional liability protections for the groups aiming to improve the conditions of these sites, we will be taking steps to prevent further pollution rather than assigning liability to those acting in good faith.
 Removing these permanent liability concerns will open the door to more significant AML cleanups and build trust that environmental and public health improvements can be achieved under a Good Samaritan permitting program.